UK singles chart records and statistics: Downloads

 Downloads grew steadily in popularity after first being integrated into the chart in 2005.
 In early September 2004, the UK Official Download Chart was launched, and a new live recording of Westlife's "Flying Without Wings" was the first number-one.
 The first number one to chart without ever receiving a UK physical release was Coldplay's "Viva la Vida" in June 2008.
-As of 2012, very few songs are given a physical release, and almost the entire chart is released solely on digital download.
+As of 2012, very few songs are given a physical release, and almost the entire chart is released solely on digital download and, since 2014, streaming.

 On 22 June 2008, both songs in the top two were there on downloads alone: